Edward M Merricks

 Science!

-especially how the firing patterns of individual cells play a role in seizure onset and propagation,
+particularly how the firing patterns of individual cells play a role in seizure onset and propagation,

 and how we might restrain seizures from spreading through cortex.

-Monitoring Unit, and develop analytical methods to track individual neurons and explore their activity over days to weeks in order to interrogate the
+and develop analytical methods to track individual neurons and explore their activity over days to weeks in order to interrogate the

 neuronal firing underlying a range of pathological activities.